Philadelphia, PA

 joanne

 Joanne Wright wanted to go the Olympics.
 An amateur athlete, she had taken up the sport of rowing those long skinny boats and found that she was good at it.
 She also quickly learned that there were no rowing events for women in the Olympics.
 Why?
 Because the governing body for rowing in the United States viewed it as a man’s sport and they would not sanction U.S. women to compete in international competitions.
-When the International Olympic Committee considered the addition of women’s rowing to the Olympic program the various countries were asked if they would send a women’s rowing team.
-The response from the US governing body for rowing had always been No because the men thought that women not only could not, but should not row.

-Joanne set about changing their minds.
+Joanne set out to change their minds.

 From Left to Right:Joanne Iverson,Gus Constant,Ted Nash and Ed Lickiss.
 1975 NWRA Nationals Princeton, New Jersey.